 Can You Get Apartment for Rent With Bad Credit?

-As a potential renter, your biggest concern begins with the cost of rent and whether that fits into your current financial situation.
-But while adequate income might make it seem like you’re a good candidate for a particular rental, the landlord could have a different idea entirely.
+As a potential renter, your main concern is the cost of rent and whether it fits into your current financial situation.
+However, adequate income may not be the only factor that determines whether you're a good candidate for a particular rental.

-Being approved for a rental isn’t quite as cut and dry as being approved for mortgage.
-After all, mortgages come with a basic set of guidelines potential loan candidates must meet in order to receive financing, regardless of the lender.
-Rental approval, however, is up to the landlord or rental company.
+Getting approved for a rental is not as straightforward as getting approved for a mortgage.
+Mortgages have a set of basic guidelines that potential borrowers must meet to receive financing, regardless of the lender.
+Rental approval, on the other hand, is at the discretion of the landlord or rental company.

-If rentals are in high demand in a certain area or building, requirements could be more stringent.
-If a landlord is just looking to fill a rental as soon as possible, requirements might be more relaxed.
-Regardless, it’s important to pinpoint the pieces of your financial picture that could be stumbling blocks to getting the nice, comfortable rental you want.
+If rentals are in high demand in a particular area or building, the requirements could be more strict.
+If a landlord is looking to fill a rental quickly, the requirements might be more relaxed.

 How Does Credit Affect Your Apartment Rentals?